Clazex/HKReflect/README.md

 - :construction: Using HKReflect types as generic constraints.
 - :white_check_mark: Declaring local variables of HKReflect types.
 - :white_check_mark: Passing instances of HKReflect types to methods that accepts an `object`.​ (Original object will be passed)
+- :white_check_mark: Returning instances of HKReflect types in methods that return an `object`.
+(Original object will be returned)
 - :white_check_mark: Using `GetType` on HKReflect type instances.
 (Result will be original type)​

 ### Acquisition of `MemberInfo`s